Alodia Gosiengfiao: International appearances

-On October 31, 2010, Alodía together with Animax and Hong Kong Tourism Board held an event "Hong Kong Halloween Treats Party".
+On October 31, 2010, Gosiengfiao, together with Animax and Hong Kong Tourism Board held an event "Hong Kong Halloween Treats Party".
 Hong Kong Halloween Treats Party is the culmination of a one-and-a-half-month-long campaign by Hong Kong Tourism Board and Animax to promote Hong Kong across South-East Asia as the dream Halloween destination.
 Cosplayers from all over Asia gathered to celebrate the event.

-On November 13, 2010, Alodía was back again in Singapore for the Anime Festival Asia 2010 in Suntec Convention Hall, this time she was invited as a Celebrity Judge for the AFA Regional Cosplay Championship.
+On November 13, 2010, she was back again in Singapore for the Anime Festival Asia 2010 in Suntec Convention Hall, this time she was invited as a Celebrity Judge for the AFA Regional Cosplay Championship.
 The same event Alodía and Ashley attended as a finalist and representative of the Philippines way back 2009.
 Gosiengfiao graced the event along with the Japanese celebrity guests namely Ichirou Mizuki, May'n, SCANDAL, JAM Project, Angela, Kana Hanazawa, Milky Holmes and the Cosplayers Kaname and Aira.

 On November 27, 2010, Gosiengfiao's "Rei Ayanami" Grimrock version cosplay made its first appearance at the 2010 Supanova Pop Culture Expo in Brisbane, Australia, she was invited to guest judge the Madman National Cosplay Championship as part of the Supanova Cosplay Festival.